What is a service principal?

 With the tooling in place, we're good to start using the CLI to create our Service Principal:

-I hope this proved how easy it is to programmatically create a Service Principal to use in your applications and tasks.
+I hope this proved how easy it is to programmatically create a Service Principal to use in your application, tasks and CLI commands.